-Click on a link in the Table of Contents below to go directly to that section.
+Click on a link in the table of contents below to go directly to that section.

 1. Define the problem

 - The Project Management Starter Guide for Non-Project Managers offers very similar content, also diving into the phases of a project and how to get started.

 - How to use the simple and highly effective RICE method to prioritize your product roadmap.